andremenegatti/mahogany-r/README.md

 * `ps-helpers.R`: R script with custom functions used in `ps-matching.R`
 * `benchmark-models.rData`: `felm` objects containing estimated models corresponding to columns 1-4 of table 2 from Chimeli & Soares (2017); these models are estimated using `replicating-results.R` and are stored so they can be compared to matched-DD models in `ps-matching.R`
 * `paper-aps-andre-luis-menegatti.pdf`: my comments on the results, in Portuguese

+**Note:** This was my first time doing econometrics in R. Thus, the code could obviously DRYer and more elegant.
+On the other hand, I think that its current form will be more useful to begginers than a less repetitive version.